dprog-philippe-docourt/django-string-renderer/README.md

 # django-string-renderer
 A thin wrapper around the Django templating system to render any string as a template.
 It provides an easy way to render any user inputted string as a regular django template.

+# Requirements
 This wrapper uses no models and requires no settings.
 There is no need to register this app in your INSTALLED_APPS.

+This package uses type annotations and mypy to check those annotations.

+This package is only tested against Python >= 3.5 and Django >= 1.11.

 # Usage